Juninho Pernambucano: Style of play

-A talented right-footed midfielder, beyond his qualities as a set-piece specialist, Juninho was also known for his skill as an offensive playmaker, and for his ability to produce effective passes, which led him to getting assists on many of his teammates' goals throughout his career.
-He was also gifted with good technical ability and intelligence, as well as excellent vision and passing range, and powerful and accurate striking ability from distance; furthermore, he drew praise in the media for his tenacity, work-rate, composure under pressure, strong character, and leadership, which saw him serve as club captain both at Lyon and Al-Gharafa.
-A versatile player, although he usually played as an attacking midfielder, he was also capable of playing as a winger or as a central midfielder.
+Juninho is known for his skill as an offensive playmaker, and for his ability to produce effective passes, which led him to getting assists on many of his teammates' goals throughout his career.
+He has received praise for his technical ability, intelligence, vision and passing range.
+As well as this, he was noted for his leadership, tenacity, work-rate, and composure under pressure while club captain at Lyon and Al-Gharafa.
+He usually played as an attacking midfielder, he was capable of playing as a winger or as a central midfielder.

 Personal life

 Juninho is one of the few footballers to publicly speak out against racism in the country, as well as criticize Jair Bolsonaro, the far-right former president of Brazil from 2019 to 2023.
 He is a father and a grandfather.